Adapt an UE project to Parrot Sphinx#

 Note

-Please make sure that you are editing the instance of ParrotSky not the original blueprint in the engine.
+Please make sure that you are editing the instance of ParrotSky not the original Blueprint in the engine.

 Now, when the material is set to the mesh, you can open the instance and edit it to create you custom volumetric material.